Lillian E. Smith

 Smith wrote to find out about herself and the world around her.
 Writing in the 1961 reissue of her memoir Killers of the Dream, Smith states, “I wrote it because I had to find out what life in a segregated culture had done to me, one person.
 I had to put down on paper these experiences so that I could see their meaning for me.
 I was in dialogue with myself as I wrote, as well as with my hometown and my childhood and history and the future, and the past.”

-Books by Lillian Smith:
+Books by Lillian E. Smith

 - Strange Fruit 1944